Tea culture: Ireland

-Ireland is the second-biggest per capita consumers of tea in the world with consumption of 4.83 lb per person per year.
+Ireland is the second-biggest per capita consumer of tea in the world with consumption of 4.83 lb per person per year.
 Although broadly similar to tea culture in the United Kingdom, Irish tea culture's main distinguishing feature are the slightly spicier and stronger flavours than traditional English blends.
 Popular brands of tea sold in Ireland are Barry's, Bewley's and Lyons.

 Portugal

 Tea growing in Portugal takes place in the Azores, a group of islands located 1500 km west of Mainland Portugal.
 Portugal was the first to introduce the practise of drinking tea to Europe and the first European country to produce tea.

 In 1750, terrains ranging from the fields of Capelas to those of Porto Formoso on the island of São Miguel were used for the first trial crops of tea, delivering 10 kg of black tea and 8 kg of green tea.
 A century later, with the introduction of skilled workers from the Macau Region of China in 1883, production became significant, and the culture expanded.
 Following the instructions of these workers, the species Jasminum grandiflorum and Malva vacciones were introduced to give 'nobility' to the tea aroma, though only the Jasminum was used.

 This tea is currently traded under the name of the processed compound, Gorreana, and is produced by independent families.
 No herbicides or pesticides are allowed in the growing process, and modern consumers associate the production with more recent organic teas.
 However, production standards concerning the plant and cropping have not changed for the last 250 years.